 Accessible Instructional Materials (AIM) Center provides computer support services for students with disabilities, trainings on the use of assistive technology, and a study room in the library for students with disabilities.

 Disabled Student Services (DSS) (located in Brotman Hall 270) supports students with disabilities by providing services for in-classroom activities, career development resources, use of and training on adaptive computer equipment and access devices, disability-related counseling, and academic advisement.

 Dream Success Center provides advising and wellness support; academic and financial aid/scholarship guidance, and resources for legal advice to undocumented and DACAmented students.
 Services also include laptop and graphing calculator loan programs; free copy and printing services; ally trainings; and more.

-Graduate Studies Resource Center (GSRC) is a centralized source of information for graduate programs; application procedures and deadlines; student funding; and graduate writing support.
+The Graduate Center is a centralized source of information for graduate programs; application procedures and deadlines; student funding; and graduate writing support.
 Located on the 5th floor of the Library, the GSRC offers study space to both individuals and small work groups.

 The OMA strives to create an inclusive and diverse campus community that promotes personal, academic, and professional development while embracing a nurturing atmosphere that cultivates social change.
 In addition to campus events and programming, the OMA coordinates identity-based resource centers including:

 - Asian American and Pacific Islander Student Cultural Resource Center